Viruses are dreadful programs that can cause major headaches for businesses and their computer users.

-Eliminating the threat of spreading a virus is especially critical when Content Server is being used in an internet or extranet environment, since the hosting company will typically be blamed for spreading these viruses.
+Eliminating the threat of spreading a virus is especially critical when Content Server is being used in an internet or extranet environment, since the hosting company will typically be blamed for spreading these viruses, if your hosting services is causing you troubles, switch to wordpress managed hosting.
 This module creates an interface between Content Server and third-party virus scanning programs in order to detect incoming infected files.

 Among the ways that viruses can enter your computer systems are:

 - Infected External Devices